Quantum Transfer Learning for Real-World, Small, and High-Dimensional Datasets: Introduction

-\begin{itemize} \item \emph{Quantum-Inspired Machine Learning}: develop novel artificial intelligence (AI/DL) techniques by using concepts from quantum information processing \cite{qinspired, Felser_qinspired}. \item \emph{Quantum Machine Learning} (sometimes): apply classical DL techniques to quantum data (quantum chemistry) \cite{Zheng2021}. \item \emph{Quantum-Applied Machine Learning}: develop quantum learning circuits for supervised real-world data on quantum computers \cite{WILLSCH2020}, \cite{Tuysuz2021}, \cite{sozogate}. \end{itemize} In this work, we focus on Quantum-Applied ML, and we use QML interchangeable with Quantum-Applied ML.
-A QML network encodes input data in qubits, and learns the parameters of parametrized quantum gates; it even promises quantum advantage for some computational problems over conventional learning methods due to either its expressive power measured by local effective dimension \cite{Abbas2021, abbaslocal} or its computational time \cite{qpca, qsvm}.
+In this work, we focus on Quantum-Applied ML, and we use QML interchangeably with Quantum-Applied ML.
+A QML network encodes input data in qubits, and learns the parameters of parameterized quantum gates.
+Moreover, it promises quantum advantage for some computational problems over conventional learning methods due to either its expressive power measured by the local effective dimension \cite{Abbas2021} and \cite{abbaslocal}, or its computational time \cite{qsvm}.

 However, the qubits of currently available universal quantum computers are noisy and small in number.
 Hence, these types of universal quantum computers are called Noisy Intermediate-Scale Quantum (NISQ) computers \cite{preskill}.
-Due to the smallness of qubits, there are two main challenges: \begin{enumerate} \item \emph{Embedding challenge}: there is not a single unified approach for embedding real-world, large-scale data points in very small qubits. \item \emph{Small dataset challenge}: QML networks do not capture informative patterns in small datasets in contrast to big datasets, and this challenge even exits with conventional DL methods. \end{enumerate} Here, we note that we name a dataset by a small-scale dataset if and only if we can represent its data point by at most 5 elements using a classical dimensionality-reduction technique, and by a large-scale dataset otherwise.
+Due to the limited number of qubits, there are two main challenges: \begin{enumerate} \item {Embedding challenge}: there is not a single unified approach for embedding real-world, high-dimensional data points in a small number of qubits. \item {Small dataset challenge}: QML networks do not capture informative patterns in small datasets in contrast to big datasets, and this challenge even exists with conventional DL methods. \end{enumerate} Here, we name a dataset as a low-dimensional dataset if and only if we can represent its data points by at most five elements using a classical dimensionality-reduction technique, and as a high-dimensional dataset otherwise.